 Dormant companies and annual accounts

-Companies House considers a company as a dormant if it hasn’t had any ‘significant’ transactions over the last financial year.
+Companies House considers a company limited as a dormant if it hasn’t had any ‘significant’ transactions over the last financial year.
 Significant transactions are financial transactions that usually need to report.
 This doesn’t include any fees paid to Companies House, penalties for filing accounts late, money paid for shares.

 Statutory accounts and FZCO Accountants